tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/访问管理/使用 CDN 加速访问/海外加速配置_intl.md

 ## Overview

 Tencent Cloud Global Content Delivery (GCD) distributes Tencent's high-performance cache nodes globally, which accelerate worldwide static content, content download and delivery, audio/video on-demand services.
 Tencent Cloud GCD is under open beta test and the quota is limited.
 Submit an application if you want to have a try.
-For more information, see [How to apply for trial](https://cloud.tencent.com/document/product/673/30415).
+For more information, see [How to apply for trial](https://intl.cloud.tencent.com/contact-sales).
 The following describes how to configure GCD for CDN.

->!You need to apply for activating GCD before you can use this feature.
+>You need to apply for activating GCD before you can use this feature.

 ## Use Cases